|

 or digital video camcorder to view the magnified image.
 This is typically

-custom adapters for matching digital cameras to microscopes visit Richard
+custom adapters for matching digital cameras to microscopes is Richard

 J. Kinch's excellent site at http://www.truetex.com/micad.htm